neurondigital/RateBolt/README.md

 ```

 ## Get API Key
-To use Ratebolt you need to create an account from [Ratebolt.com](http://ratebolt.com/integrate) and generate an API KEY which you can use instead of <API KEY HERE>
+To use Ratebolt you need to create an account from [Ratebolt.com](http://ratebolt.com/integrate) and generate an API KEY which you can use instead of 'API KEY HERE'

 ## Add a RateView - Advanced
 ### More Options